Frequently Asked Questions

 Use the slider under where it says ‘Transaction Fee’ to choose whether you’d like to send the token ‘cheap’ or ‘fast.’
 For this purpose, it should be sufficient to select ‘cheap.’

-Copy-paste the wallet address from Question #8 in the Request for Help form where it says ‘To Address’ at the top.
-Make sure it’s correct, as tokens that are sent to the wrong address cannot be recovered.
+Copy-paste the wallet address from Question #7 in the Request for Help form where it says ‘To Address’ at the top.
+Please make sure it’s correct, as tokens that are sent to the wrong address cannot be recovered.

 Click the button that says ‘Send Transaction.’
 If the information in the pop-up is correct, click ‘Send’ again.